ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/exceptions.md

 ## Asserting thrown exceptions

-Currently the **"Music Store"** application handles most of it potential bad requests, but there is a possible exception in the **"AddToCart"** action located in the **"ShoppingCartController"**.
+Currently the **"Music Store"** application handles most of its potential bad requests, but there is a possible exception in the **"AddToCart"** action located in the **"ShoppingCartController"**.
 More specifically, this code:

 ```c#
 var addedAlbum = await DbContext.Albums